SergOswald/rsschool-cv/cv.md

 -------------------------
 Chartered Mechanical Engineer, Bachelor of Engineering Science with over 25 years experience, specializing in special vehicle design.

-In addition to designing cars using tools such as Autocad, Solidworks, UG, Creo, Adams, Patran, Ansys I took part in the development of programs in the Delphi language for solving applied engineering problems at the Minsk Automobile Plant and Yarovit Automobile Plant.
+In addition to designing cars using tools such as Autocad, Solidworks, UG, Creo, Adams, Patran, Ansys, NanoCad, Bazis mebelshik I took part in the development of programs in the Delphi language for solving applied engineering problems at the Minsk Automobile Plant and Yarovit Automobile Plant.

 Now I have decided to change my profession and join the entire IT community.
 In the future, I want to connect my life with the development of web applications and web sites.